Hasselmark/Hasselmark/README.md

 ### Hi there 👋

 ### About me:
 I'm Mikkel.
-I'm currently studying for an AP degree in Computer Science, which will be completed in 2025.
+I'm currently pursuing an AP degree in Computer Science, which will be completed in 2025.
 In my current semester I'm learning about Business Intelligence, System Development and Cypersecurity.

 ### Languages and Tools:
 <div>